Reliability of uGMRT Band-4 Polarimetry: Results from a Quadrature Hybrid Polarizer Bypass Experiment: Results of the Experiment

 Although the primary focus of this work is on polarimetric fidelity, the reduced leakage and stable cross-hand phase in the QH-bypassed system are also expected to improve total intensity (Stokes~$I$) performance.
 We outline the relevant algebra below, following from the measurement equation framework already presented in Section~\ref{sec:sigchain} \citep{1996A&AS..117..137H, 1996A&AS..117..149S, 2011A&A...527A.106S}.

 The Jones matrix for antenna $i$ can be written as:

 where $g_{ip}$, $g_{iq}$ are the complex gains and $d_{ip}$, $d_{iq}$ are the leakage terms for the two polarization channels $p$ and $q$.

 Consider an unpolarized point source with flux density $S$, for which the sky coherency matrix is $\mathbf{V}_{ij}^{\mathrm{sky}} = \frac{S}{2} $.
-From Eq.~2, expanding the observed parallel-hand visibility $V_{ij}^{pp}$ and retaining terms to second order in the leakage:
+From Equation~2, expanding the observed parallel-hand visibility $V_{ij}^{pp}$ and retaining terms to second order in the leakage:

 The Stokes~$I$ visibility is estimated from the sum of the two parallel-hand correlations.
 After perfect gain calibration, the fractional error in the Stokes~$I$ estimate due to uncorrected leakage is: